sabifo4/LUCA-divtimes/01_PAML/01_CODEML/README.md

 rsync -avz --copy-links *part <uname>@<server>:<path_to_your_wd_in_HPC>/LUCAdup_arcsin
 ```

 Now, we need to generate the input control files for `CODEML`.
-To do this in a reproducible manner, you can use our in-house bash scripts that you will in the [`scripts` directory](01_PAML/00_CODEML/scripts), which you should have just transferred to your HPC.
+To do this in a reproducible manner, you can use our in-house bash scripts that you will find in the [`scripts` directory](scripts), which you should have just transferred to your HPC.
 Now, connect to your server and run the next code snippet:

 ```sh
 # Run from `LUCAdup_arcsin/scripts_part` in the HPC.